-1- The results indicate that erosion and deposition within the investigated old olive orchard have created a significant difference in soil properties along the catena, which is translated into different soil C{org} , P{avail} and N{org} contents and $\delta^{15}N$, and thus contrasting soil quality status.

-2- This variability was lower than that of the natural area, which indicated a severe depletion of SOC as compared to thenatural area and a redistribution of available organic carbon among the different SOC fractions.

-3- The results suggest that $\delta^{15}N$ has the potential for being used as an indicator of soil degradation, although more investigation under different agroecosystems would be required for confirming this statement at a larger scale.

-4- This research highlights that proper understanding and management of soil quality and C{org} content in olive orchards require considering the on-site spatial variability induced by soil erosion/deposition processes.
+- 1. The results indicate that erosion and deposition within the investigated old olive orchard have created a significant difference in soil properties along the catena, which is translated into different soil $C{org}$ , $P{avail}$ , and $N{org}$ content, $\delta^{15}N$ , and thus contrasting soil quality status. - This variability was lower than that of the natural area, which indicated a severe depletion of SOC as compared to the natural area and a redistribution of available organic carbon among the different SOC fractions. - 3.
+The results suggest that $\delta^{15}$ N has the potential for being used as an indicator of soil degradation, although more investigation in different agroecosystems would be required for confirming this statement on a larger scale. - 4.
+This research highlights that proper understanding and management of soil quality and Corg content in olive orchards require consideration of the on-site spatial variability induced by soil erosion-deposition processes.

-385 6 Acknowledgements
+Data availability.
+The basic data used in this paper are freely available from the CSIC digital repository at https://doi.org/10.
+20350/digitalCSIC/12513 (Gómez Calero et al., 2020).

+Author contributions.
+JAG coordinated and designed the overall study; conducted the field sampling campaigns, analysis of the soil organic carbon results, and the overall analysis of the results; and wrote the manuscript.
+GG participated in the analysis of soilquality-related properties, the overall analysis of the results, and the writing of the manuscript.
+LM participated in the overall analysis of the results and the writing of the manuscript.
+CR and AT participated in the analysis and interpretation of the stable isotope results.
+RGR contributed to the design and the statistical analysis of soil organic carbon (stock and fractions) and nitrogen data, the overall analysis of the results, and the writing of the manuscript.

+Competing interests.
+The authors declare that they have no conflict of interest.

-The authors would like to thank professor Manuel González de Molina for providing valuable insight into the management of the olive orchard in the decades before sampling.
-Furthermore, the authors are grateful to the three anonymous reviewers of the manuscript version in Soil Discussion, for their care and attention to the manuscript.
+Acknowledgements.
+The authors would like to thank Manuel González de Molina for providing valuable insight into the management of the olive orchard in the decades before sampling.
+Furthermore, the authors are grateful to the three anonymous reviewers of the manuscript version in Soil Discussion for their care and attention to the manuscript.
 All their comments and indications have greatly helped to increase the quality of our work.
-This study was supported by the projects AGL2015-

-390 40128-C03-01 of the Spanish Government, SHui (GA 773903) of the European Commission and EU-FEDER funds.
+This study was supported by the projects AGL2015-40128-C03-01 of the Spanish Government, SHui (GA 773903) of the European Commission, and EU-FEDER funds.